slvDev/lenx/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details (assuming MIT, common for such projects).
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.

 ---